dylan-lang/dylan-programming-book/source/intro-new.rst

 disadvantages.
 One way to compare languages is to imagine them arrayed along two axes.
 One axis ranges from *procedural* to *object-oriented* languages.
 The other axis ranges from *static* to *dynamic* languages.
-`Object-oriented and dynamic extents of programming languages. <intro-new.htm#50597>`_ shows the comparison of several popular computer-programming languages on a graph.
+:ref:`Object-oriented and dynamic extents of programming languages.
+<figure-1.1>` shows the comparison of several popular computer-programming
+languages on a graph.

--  A program in a *procedural* language consists of *functions* operating on *data* .
+-  A program in a *procedural* language consists of *functions* operating on *data*.
 The programming task is to choose the best available representation for data, and the best algorithms for manipulating the data.
 Languages near the procedural end of the axis include C, FORTRAN, and COBOL.